 36) Go to a pottery painting place.
 Ours has specials on Wednesday.

-38) Find out if your theater has specials for the summer
+38) Find out if your theater has specials for the summer.
+Ours has a $1 movie each Tuesday and Wednesday.

 39) See if your library has a summer reading club.
 Our library has events for kids every Tuesday.